 Derek Lee, PhD, is a quantitative wildlife biologist with expertise in conservation demography and population ecology.
 He received a Fulbright Fellowship to study African ungulates, and is a Senior Ecologist in the Ecological Society of America.
 Current research investigates Masai Giraffe and other large mammal populations within a human-impacted landscape in Tanzania.
 This work examines how births, deaths, and movements of ungulates are impacted by increasingly fragmented wildlife habitat, and what conservation actions are most effective.
 He spent 10 years researching the impacts of climate and ocean conditions on survival, reproduction, and population growth rates of marine predators such as northern elephant seals, Common Murres, and Cassin's Auklets at the South Farallon Islands, California.
 His work was included in a conservation and management plan for seabirds in the California Current.
 He also studied migration of Black Brant in Humboldt Bay as well as fire ecology of small mammals in California's oak woodlands and California Spotted Owls in the Sierra Nevada.
-Derek is an Associate Research Professor at Pennsylvania State University.
+Derek was an Associate Research Professor at Pennsylvania State University for six years.

 James Madeli, BS, is the Research Coordinator for Wild Nature Institute.
 James completed his bachelor of science degree in Wildlife Science and Conservation at the University of Dar es Salaam.
 He assists with field data collection for the Masai Giraffe Conservation Demography and TUNGO research projects.